jared252016/VacantSwarm/README.md

 IPS

+Early Warning System

 Countermeasures

 Virus detected... launch a swarm of IP addresses in vacant slots.
 Having ports open that forward back to a honeypot.
+Honeypot does basic statistics on ports it goes after.
+Optionally: Data is sent back to a cloud service to be analyzed anonamously.